 What is the difference between Rinnai Code 11 and Code 12?

-Why does my Rinnai only show Code 12 in the morning?
+Why does my Rinnai only throw Code 12 in winter?